20 Things to do in Hamburg, Germany (+ map): Best places to visit

 View of the Speicherstadt from Poggenmühlenbrücke

-TIP: A boat cruise gives you a completely different perspective of the Speicherstadt and takes you to secret places you wouldn’t be able to reach by land.
+TIP: Boat Cruise gives you a completely different perspective of the Speicherstadt and takes you to secret places you wouldn’t have been able to reach by land.

 The Speicherstadt is a UNESCO World Heritage Site, along with the Kontorhausviertel.
 The reason is their huge importance for the rapid international trade growth at the turn of the 19. and 20th century.